dharquissandas/ToyRobotCLI/README.md

 5. REPORT

 # Testing
-Test the simulator using the command 'npm run test'
+Test the simulator using the command `npm run test`